 Voting by mail means no stressed rush, unlike when you step into that voting booth with a crowd impatiently waiting in line behind you.
 At home you can be deliberate.
-You can pause and look up information about a candidate.
+You can pause and look-up information about a candidate.

-Voting by mail is popular; a Wall Street Journal/NBC poll recently showed that two-thirds of Americans support it.
+Voting by mail is popular; a Wall Street Journal/NBC poll recently showed that nearly two-thirds of Americans support it.
 Support in Oregon is overwhelming.

 Here in Oregon, through two decades of voting by mail, fraud has been extremely rare and never significant.
+For example, a man who innocently signed his wife's ballot with her permission was caught through a nearly foolproof signature verification process and her vote disqualified.